 Your therapist may recommend compression bandages that you can wear at home.
 These compression bandages will help with blood and fluid flow in your limbs.

 Your therapist will train you and your family on some techniques that can be performed at home for management of this condition.

 Benefits of Lymphedema Therapy

 Managing your lymphedema will give you a better quality of life.
-Lymphedema therapy can help prevent many of its symptoms, which may include:
+Lymphedema therapy can prevent many of its symptoms, which may include:

 - Aching or pain near the affected area

 - Trouble moving your joints

 How to Manage Lymphedema at Home